 6. Use automation to manage your data

-Data management is a time-consuming process critical to your business’s success.
-Finding effective ways to automate some of the processes can save your organization time and money.
+Data management is a time-consuming process critical to your firm’s success.
+Finding effective ways to automate some of the processes can save your firm time and money.

-With relationship insights automatically generated by Affinity for Salesforce from your data, sellers can prioritize the right opportunities and discover warm introductions that close deals up to 25% faster.
+With relationship insights automatically generated by Affinity for Salesforce from your data, deal teams can prioritize the best opportunities and discover warm introductions that close deals up to 25% faster.

 Manage your data with Affinity for Salesforce

-Try Affinity for Salesforce today and see how much more your sales team can do with clean, enriched Salesforce data.
+Try Affinity for Salesforce today and see how much more your deal team can do with clean, enriched Salesforce data.

 Salesforce data management FAQs